LocateIT/trends.earth/docs/source/background/understanding_indicators15.rst

 The three productivity sub-indicators are then combined as indicated in the tables below.
-For SDG 15.3.1 reporting, the 3-class indicator is required, but
-|trends.earth| also produces a 5-class one which takes advantage of the
-information provided by State to inform the type of degradation occurring in the area.
+For SDG 15.3.1 reporting, the 3-class indicator is required, but LDMS also produces a 5-class one which takes advantage of the information provided by State to inform the type of degradation occurring in the area.